Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: Low Explained Variance of FPCA

 As seen in the Experiments, \textsc{FPCA} generally results in low explained variance than \textsc{MbF-PCA}, when {\it same(similar)} level of fairness is achieved.
 For clarity of exposition, we consider \textsc{German credit dataset} with $d = 10$ and the following hyperparameter settings: $\tau = 10^{-3}$ for \textsc{MbF-PCA} and $(\delta, \mu) = (0, 0.1)$ for \textsc{FPCA}.
 The reason for choosing a rather relaxed hyperparameter setting for \textsc{MbF-PCA} is to ensure a fair comparison i.e. to compare the two algorithms under the setting in which they achieve the {\it same} level of fairness.

 To analyze this phenomenon in a detailed manner, we consider the variance explained of each eigenvector of $P^*$, {\it in order of the eigenvalues}.
 Here, $P^*$ is the outputted $p \times p$ matrix from solving the SDP of \textsc{FPCA}.
 Figure~\ref{fig:low-sdp} shows the plots of the explained variance of each eigenvector of $P^*$ for \textsc{FPCA} and \textsc{MbF-PCA}, over the considered $10$ train-test splits.
-Observe how the order of the eigenvalues {\bf do not match} the order of explained variance, and the discrepancy is very high.
+(Since our algorithm directly outputs the loading matrix $V$, we simply set $P$ to be $V V^\intercal$) Observe how the order of the eigenvalues {\bf do not match} the order of explained variance, and the discrepancy is very high.